The pandemic continues to cause unprecedented disruption across industries worldwide.

 According to the United Nations (UN) ‘World Population Ageing Report’, the global geriatric population (aged 60 years and above) was 962 Million in 2017 and is anticipated to reach 2.1 Billion by 2050.
 The aging population represents one of the major factors strengthening the FFR market growth, as older adults are more vulnerable to cardiovascular diseases (CVDs).
 Apart from this, high BMI, hypertension, rapid urbanization, physical inactivity, increasing consumption of fast food, and high blood sugar and cholesterol levels are some of the other leading risk factors for heart diseases and stroke, which in turn is escalating the demand for FFR across the globe.
 Furthermore, according to an article by the Society for Cardiovascular Angiography and Interventions (SCAI) published in May 2019, FFR offers valuable insights post angiography and impacts the treatment plans and outcomes among patients with the acute coronary syndrome (ACS) and stable coronary artery disease (CAD).
 Increasing research regarding the benefits of FFR is anticipated to accelerate its adoption among healthcare professionals.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global fractional flow reserve market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global fractional flow reserve market, along with forecasts at the global, regional and country level from 2022-2027.
 Our report has categorized the market based on product, application and end user.

 Breakup by Product: